 - They don’t require employees to surrender their passports or work permits as a condition of employment

-Nim’s Fruit Limited has raised awareness of modern slavery issues by putting up posters across our facilities and sending an email that is focused specifically on modern slavery to all our staff, which explains:
+Nim’s Fruit Limited has raised awareness of modern slavery issues and will be putting up posters across our facility and sending an email that is focused specifically on modern slavery to all our staff, which explains:

 - Our commitment in the fight against modern slavery

 - Red flags for potential cases of slavery or human trafficking

 - How employees should report suspicions of modern slavery